Port Security Project

 About the Project

-INTERPOL's five-year Port Security Project (PSP) is designed to enhance the capabilities of law enforcement agencies and port authorities to prevent, detect, investigate, and respond to threats to port security.
+INTERPOL's four-year Port Security Project (PSP) is designed to enhance the capabilities of law enforcement agencies and port authorities to prevent, detect, investigate, and respond to threats to port security.

 The nine participating countries are located in the East African, Southern African and Indian Ocean regions (EA-SA-IO): Angola, Comoros, Kenya, Madagascar, Mauritius, Mozambique, Namibia, Seychelles and Tanzania.